kabra4/kabra4/README.md

 ### Hi there, its Akbar

-- 🌱 I’m currently learning c#, js, python and php
+- 🌱 I’m currently learning c#, js, python, c++ and php
-- 👯 I’m looking to collaborate on Google!!!
 - 📫 How to reach me: kabra0413@gmail.com or https://t.me/gshh13